- Class Time: Evening and Online

-Program applicants are required to be computer literate, pass placement level reading and math tests.
 Students seeking a degree or diploma in architectural technology typically have an interest in architectural design, construction technology, interior design, or related fields.
 If you’re ready to Get Started, you can begin the admissions process now.
 If you have questions, contact Enrollment Services for helpful information.

 Graduating students may find employment in architectural offices, civil or mechanical and structural engineering offices, with general contractors, residential builders, interior design offices, material suppliers, sales, estimating, remodelers, detailers, architectural illustrators, and various careers related to sustainable energy design.

 Architectural Technology graduates are successfully employed in numerous branches in the construction industry.
 From freelance drafters to residential or commercial builders, the industry relies on highly skilled people to design and plan the future.